 Adam's research project evaluated the effect of N fertilization on plant responses of two sorghum cultivars (sweet sorghum and high biomass sorghum) as dedicated bioenergy crops in eastern North Carolina.
 Experiments were conducted at a research stations as well as on-farm.
 Adam graduated in Spring 2016 and accepted a position in private industry.

 Diego J. Contreras, Short-term Undergraduate Scholar from Zamorano University, Honduras

 Diego joined us during Spring 2016 as a short-term undergraduate scholar.
-His major in Zamorano University is in Crop and Animal Production.
+His major in Zamorano University is Plan and Animal Sciences.
 During his stay he work on two projects that will serve as his undergraduate graduation thesis.
 The projects were: a) establishment performance of cool-season annual and perennial forages and b) soil microbial activity of N fertilized sorghum plots.

 Mari Dalman, Short-term Undergraduate Scholar

 Mari Dalman is a senior student in the Department of Animal Science at NC State who joined the program as an undergraduate intern for Fall 2015.
 During the internship she helped on many projects that include soil sampling and analysis from soils at the agroforestry project at CEFS, and bermudagrass and corn silage analysis.

 Marco Balseca, Short-term Scholar